v

 Some software records reverse charge transactions and it is not necessary to have separate entries for the self supply and purchase.
 If the software does not record reverse charge transactions it will be necessary to record reverse charge transactions twice, once as a supply made and a second time as a supply received.

-Records must be kept for six years (or 10 years if the business uses VATMOSS).
+Records must be kept for six years (or 10 years if the business uses the One Stop Shop (OSS) scheme.
 Digital records will need to be maintained for six years following deregistration, but may be kept in alternative formats rather than in functional compatible software.

 Digital record keeping requirements in particular situations